 I generally have better luck with all of these techniques if the sticker is still intact.
 But if someone already tried to peel off the sticker and all that’s left is residue and bits of paper that’s OK.
 These techniques still work great, it just might take a little bit longer.

-I generally work my way through the following steps in order.
+When the goal is removal, I generally work my way through the following steps in order.

 Removing sticker residue with heat

 Most adhesives respond well to heat.
 Heat tends to loosen it up and sometimes, if everything goes well, the residue just rubs off easily.
 But if nothing else, alternating heat and other means will remove the sticker residue more quickly.